|Title:||Language and Literacy Abilities in Spanish Language Speaking Children|

 Related IES Projects: Cross-Classified Structural Equations Model: Development of an OpenMX Module and its Application to Multiyear Assessment and Intervention Data in Literacy Research (R305D090024) and The Roles of Instruction and Component Skills in Reading Achievement (R305A120785)

-Branum-Martin, L. (2013).
+Branum–Martin, L. (2013).
 Multilevel Modeling: Practical Examples to Illustrate a Special Case of SEM.
-In Y. Petscher, C. Schatschneider, and D. Compton (Eds.), Applied Quantitative Analysis in Education and the Social Sciences (pp. 95–124).
-Taylor and Francis.
+In Y. Petscher, C. Schatschneider, and D. Compton (Eds.), Applied Quantitative Analysis in the Social Sciences (pp. 95–124).
+New York: Routledge.